manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/CreationalDesign/CreationalDesign.md

 ```

+#### Refined Pizza Store and Pizza Factory Analogy
+**Step 1: Customer Orders a Pizza**

+- You walk into a Pizza Store and place an order for a specific type of pizza, such as "cheese," "pepperoni," or "veggie."
+- In the code, this is represented by the method call `pizzaStore.orderPizza("cheese");`.
+The customer specifies the type of pizza they want when they place their order.

+**Step 2: Waiter Takes the Order to the Kitchen (Factory)**

+- The waiter (who represents the PizzaStore) takes your order and heads to the kitchen (which is the PizzaFactory).
+The kitchen is where all the pizzas are prepared.
+- In the code, this process happens when the `PizzaStore` uses the factory to create the correct pizza type: `pizzaFactory.createPizza(type);`.

+**Step 3: Chef Checks the Order and Decides What to Cook**

+- The `chef` (the `PizzaFactory`) receives the order and checks what kind of pizza needs to be made.
+The chef will look at the order slip and decide whether to prepare a cheese pizza, a pepperoni pizza, or a veggie pizza.
+- In the code, the factory checks the pizza type with a series of if conditions `(if (type.equals("cheese"))`, etc.) and decides which pizza class to instantiate.

+**Step 4: The Chef Prepares the Pizza (Creates the Object)**
+- Once the chef knows the type of pizza to prepare, they start making it.
+For example, if the order is for a cheese pizza, the chef prepares that specific type of pizza.
+- In the code, this step is where the `PizzaFactory` creates a new instance of the appropriate pizza type (e.g., `new CheesePizza()`;).
+Each pizza type (CheesePizza, PepperoniPizza, VeggiePizza) is represented by a different class, and the factory creates the correct object for the order.

+**Step 5: The Pizza is Handed Over to the Waiter**
+- Once the pizza is fully prepared in the kitchen, the chef hands it over to the waiter, who is now responsible for delivering it to the customer.
+- In the code, the factory returns the created pizza object back to the `PizzaStore: return pizza;`.

+**Step 6: Waiter Serves the Pizza to the Customer**
+- The waiter then brings the pizza to your table, and you can enjoy it.
+The pizza goes through the final stages of preparation (like cutting and boxing) before being served.
+- In the code, the `PizzaStore` calls methods like `pizza.prepare()`, `pizza.bake()`, `pizza.cut()`, and `pizza.box()`, which output the pizza preparation steps.
+Finally, the pizza is returned to the main method, simulating the pizza being served to the customer.

 In this code implementation, we have a Pizza interface that defines the methods that every pizza should have.
 We also have concrete implementations of Pizza interface such as CheesePizza, PepperoniPizza, and VeggiePizza.

 The PizzaFactory class provides a simple factory method createPizza(String type) that takes a type parameter and returns an instance of Pizza based on the input provided by the client.